 Air Kerala, which sought to give Keralites living in the nation relief from exorbitant ticket costs and a dearth of available seats, has been put on hold numerous times.

 A businessman in Dubai is reviving an airline for ex-pats from the southern Indian state of Kerala.
-Afi Ahmed, the founder of Smart Travels, stated he is looking at various options for realizing the idea of Air Kerala.
+Afi Ahmed, the founder of Smart Travels, stated he is looking at various options to realize the idea of Air Kerala.
 The businessman shelled out a hefty Dh1 million last month to acquire the domain name airkerala.com from another local firm.

 Speaking to Khaleej Times, he claimed, “I was looking for a domain for my B2C project.”
 “When I noticed that airkerala.com was up for sale, I decided to buy it because I wanted to start a website that gathered information.
 The reason I was astonished